 The buying of annual leave will be considered a Salary Sacrifice and may affect pension benefit.
-Payroll will take deductions for bought leave directly from pay as $1/11^{\text{th}}$ of the cost of annual leave, commencing May payroll, through to March.
+Payroll will take deductions for bought leave directly from pay as 1/12th of the cost of annual leave, commencing in the April payroll, through to March.

-By law you cannot enter into a salary sacrifice arrangement where this will take your gross salary below the national minimum wage - Payroll will check that you are not entering into an arrangement that will take you below national minimum wage' or 'If the deduction for additional annual leave results in your salary falling below the National Minimum Wage or below the Lower Earnings Limit for National Insurance purposes then the request will be declined, even if your manager approves this.
-If you are unsure about your circumstances, please check with HR or payroll before applying.
+By law employees cannot enter into a salary sacrifice arrangement where this will take their gross salary below the national minimum wage - Payroll will check that employees are not entering into an arrangement that will take them below national minimum wage'.
+If the deduction for additional annual leave results in the employees salary falling below the National Minimum Wage or below the Lower Earnings Limit for National Insurance purposes then the request will be declined, even if their manager approves this.
+If employees are unsure about their circumstances, please check with HR or Payroll before applying.

 In the situation that an employee is absent from work for a period of time and their salary reduces deductions will continue to be taken as long as the employee's income allows this.
-In the event that payments are suspended due to the employees income reducing or ceasing, payments will resume when the employee returns to work or deducted from their final salary where appropriate (therefore the term of your repayments could run in to the next leave year).
+In the event that payments are suspended due to the employees income reducing or ceasing, payments will resume when the employee returns to work or deducted from their final salary where appropriate (therefore the term of repayments could run in to the next leave year).